BUU11580 Fundamentals of Management and Organisation 2025/26

 The module introduces you to business and organisations by exploring the history and future of organising, tools, and techniques for management of organisations, and their role in social and individual life.

-You will come away with a deeper theoretical understanding of business as well as a foundation for practical application.
+You will gain a deeper theoretical understanding of business as well as a foundation for practical application.
 You will begin to develop business literacy by regularly engaging with business podcasts, news, and films.
-You will have the chance to dive deeper into your interests and passions, to see how they work in this context, e.g., sports management, event management, arts management, technology, food, fashion management, tourism management, and political management.
+You will have the opportunity to delve deeper into your interests and passions, exploring how they apply in various contexts, such as sports management, event management, arts management, technology, food, fashion management, tourism management, and political management.

-In addition to knowledge, you will develop key skills: essay writing, presentation and rhetoric, critical reading, and analytical and design thinking.
+In addition to knowledge, you will develop key skills: presentation and rhetoric, critical reading, and analytical thinking.

 Learning and teaching Approach:

-In the module, we will introduce you to the pleasure of learning and studying through independent inquiry and group synergies.
-In this model, you are in the driving seat, and will decide your level of commitment and engagement: the lecturer and Tutorial leaders are facilitators of learning, rather than ‘teachers’ who force you to ‘work’.
+In the module, we will invite you to learn and study through independent inquiry and group work.
+In this model, you are in the driving seat, and will decide your level of commitment and engagement: the lecturer and tutorial leaders are facilitators of learning, rather than ‘teachers’ who force you to ‘work’.
 This responsibility is a shift from second-level education to higher education, and it depends on you taking ownership of your learning.

 Lectures and Tutorials: Attendance and Engagement

-1. Read the required material.
-This will usually take half a day per week.
+- Read the required materia This will usually take half a day per week.

-2. Watch the movie/documentary etc. related to the Lecture.
-This will get you interested in the aspect of organisation through a different lens.
+- Watch the movie/documentary etc. related to the Lecture.
+This will pique your interest in the aspect of organisation through a different lens.

-5. Prepare for and attend the Tutorials.
-This is where your main learning and interaction takes place.
-Indeed 60% of the course grade will be allocated for your attendance and participation in the Tutorial.
-At the start of Semester 1, you are allocated to a with approximately 14 fellow students.
-This constitutes your Tutorial group for the entire year.
-You will meet your Tutorial Leader and they will brief you on what is expected of you.
+- Prepare for and attend the Tutorials.
+This is where your main learning and interaction take place.
+Indeed, 60% of the course grade will be allocated for your attendance and participation in the tutorial.
+At the start of Semester 1, you are allocated to a group with approximately 14 fellow students.
+This constitutes your tutorial group for the entire year.
+You will meet your tutorial Leader, and they will brief you on what is expected of you.

-Attendance at all twelve Tutorials is compulsory: each Tutorial is worth 10%.
-You cannot get marks if you do not attend, even if you have submitted work in advance.
+Attendance at all six tutorials is compulsory: each tutorial is worth 10%.
+You cannot get marks if you do not attend, even if you have submitted work in advance or a required reflection after the seminar.

-Please note that you do not get a chance to make up lost marks for a missed tutorial.
+Please note that you do not have the opportunity to make up for lost marks due to a missed tutorial (seminar).

 Module-Level Learning Outcomes: